 Shake off your Monday blues with two hours of blue-vein cheesemaking!

-This is a short, fun workshop that covers all the basics you need to make two different types of Blue Vein Cheese at home, our Bucca Blue and our Solitary Island Blue.
+This is a short, fun workshop that covers all the basics you need to make two different types of Blue Vein Cheese at home.

-You will be surprised how easy it is to create your own blue cheese at home and although you will need to wait a month or so before you reap the rewards they are certainly worth it.
+You will be surprised how easy it is to create your own blue cheese at home.
+A blue cheese will need to wait a month or so before you reap the rewards, but they are certainly worth it!

-We are dedicated to taking the mystery out of making cheese and we guarantee you’ll be inspired by the simplicity of the techniques we show you on the day.
+Here at The Cheesemaking Workshop, we are dedicated to taking the mystery out of making cheese.
+We guarantee you’ll be inspired by the simplicity of the techniques we show you on the day.

-So take a little time out on a Monday and join us for this amazing workshop, and be on your way to bragging rights to a whole platter of own-made blues!
+Take a little time out on a Monday and join us for this amazing blue vein cheesemaking workshop.
+Once you’ve finished for the day you’ll be on your way to bragging rights to a whole cheese platter of own-made blues!